Shopify vs Amazon: Which Platform Should UK Fashion Brands Choose?

 Can I sell on both Shopify and Amazon simultaneously?

 Yes.
 Many UK clothing brands run both channels — Shopify for brand building and DTC margin, Amazon for demand capture and international reach.
-The operational requirements are different: Amazon FBA requires separate inventory held at Amazon fulfilment centres, and pricing strategy must account for Amazon’s price parity monitoring.
 Most brands add Amazon as a secondary channel 6 to 12 months after establishing their Shopify presence.

 Does Amazon own my customer data if I sell there?

 Yes.
-Amazon does not share customer contact data with sellers.
+Amazon doesn’t share customer contact data with sellers.
 You receive order details (name, delivery address, item ordered) but you cannot add Amazon customers to your email list, contact them directly, or retarget them with advertising.
-Every customer acquired through Amazon remains Amazon’s customer — not yours.

 What gross margin do I need to make Amazon FBA work for clothing?

 A minimum 70% gross margin (before Amazon fees) is required to absorb Amazon’s 15% referral fee and FBA fulfilment costs while leaving a viable net margin.
-At a £55 RRP and a £14 landed cost, your gross margin is approximately 74.5% — sufficient for Amazon FBA to work commercially.
-At lower gross margins, Amazon’s fee structure can reduce net margin to below 15%, which is insufficient to cover operating costs and reinvest in growth.
+At a £55 RRP and a £14 landed cost, your gross margin is approximately 74.5%, sufficient for Amazon FBA to work commercially.

 The Decision Is Not Technical — It Is Strategic

 Shopify and Amazon are both functional, reliable, and well-supported platforms.
-The decision between them is not about which platform works better.
-It is about what commercial model your brand is building.
+The decision between them isn’t about which platform works better.
+It’s about what commercial model your brand is building.

-A brand that builds on Shopify builds a customer asset — an owned audience, a data set, a relationship that compounds in value over time.
-A brand that builds on Amazon builds a transaction channel — accessible, high-volume, and entirely dependent on a platform the brand does not control.
+A brand that builds on Shopify builds a customer asset, an owned audience, a data set, a relationship that compounds in value over time.
+A brand that builds on Amazon builds a transaction channel, accessible, high-volume, and entirely dependent on a platform the brand doesn’t control.

-For most UK clothing startups, whose differentiation rests on design, identity, and brand story — not on price or commodity product specification — the first platform is Shopify.
-Not because Amazon does not work, but because the assets Shopify builds are the assets that eventually make Amazon a powerful secondary channel rather than a dependency.
+For most UK clothing startups, whose differentiation rests on design, identity, and brand story, not on price or commodity product specification, the first platform is Shopify.
+Not because Amazon doesn’t work, but because the assets Shopify builds are the assets that eventually make Amazon a powerful secondary channel rather than a dependency.

 Ready to discuss how your production unit cost affects your Shopify and Amazon margin models?
 Find out how Silk Routes works with startup clothing brands from brief to delivery.